Altgeld's castles: Southern Illinois University Carbondale

-University of Illinois at Urbana–Champaign
+University of Illinois Urbana-Champaign

-The University of Illinois at Urbana–Champaign is home to Altgeld Hall, a castle-style building constructed under the order of Governor John Peter Altgeld.
+The University of Illinois Urbana-Champaign is home to Altgeld Hall, a castle-style building constructed under the order of Governor John Peter Altgeld.
 It was completed in 1897 by the architects Nathan Clifford Ricker and James White.

 Like the building on Illinois State University's campus, the Governor wished it to be built in a Tudor-Gothic style, but due to outside pressure it was given a more Richardsonian Romanesque style.
 The Board of Trustees initially adopted the classical design by prominent Chicago architect Daniel Burnham.
 Altgeld's opposition to the classical design ultimately caused Burnham's withdrawal from the project.

 Since its construction, Altgeld's building has undergone many names and purposes.
 Governor Altgeld had a huge interest in education and believed that the campus should have a library, so the building was originally used for this purpose.
 At the time of its construction the building became known as simply the University Library.
 In 1927, though, the Law Department decided it needed a new place on campus and it moved into University Library, renaming the building "Law Building".
 In 1940, the Law Building was renamed in honor of its creator, and was thereafter called Altgeld Hall.
 Eventually the Law Building was yet again converted into a new purpose, housing the Mathematics Department while the Law Department received a new building.
 Though the Mathematics Department and the Mathematics Library reside in this building, one can still see the title "Law Building" engraved on the North entrance.